Akshar062/100-day-coding-challenge/Day 1/README.md

 ## Credits

-- This project was created by [Your Name].
+- This project was created by Akshar Kalathiya.
-- Special thanks to [Any contributors or resources you want to credit].

-## License

-This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE.md) file for details.